Learn how data visualisation can lead to increased profitability, and why real-time data can result in making informed business decisions.

-- The DaaS providers handle VDI deployment, maintenance, security, upgrades, data backup, and storage, thereby saving money and freeing up in-house IT resources and meaning that companies don’t have to go to the expense, trouble, and risk of trying to manage their own on-premises VDI solution.
+- The DaaS providers handle VDI deployment, maintenance, security, upgrades, data backup, and storage, thereby saving money and freeing up in-house IT resources, meaning that companies don’t have to go to the expense, trouble, and risk of trying to manage their own on-premises VDI solution.

-- An improved disaster recovery (DR) solution (i.e. failover resources) are hosted (securely) in the cloud rather than needing backup workstations.
+- An improved disaster recovery (DR) solution (i.e. failover resources) is hosted securely in the cloud rather than needing backup workstations.

-- Better functionality and productivity from being less likely to fail, experience downtime or disruptions.
+- Better functionality and productivity from being less likely to fail, and experience downtime or disruptions.